wangzhecheng/GridMapping/README.md

 $ python 1_search_area_GSV.py
 ```

-#### Step 2: Download street view images
+#### Step 2: Get street view images
-This is to download all available street view images in a given region (e.g., "Salinas").
+This is to get available street view images in a given region (e.g., "Salinas").
 ```
 $ python 2_download_area_GSV.py
 ```
 Note that API keys are also required for this step.

 #### Step 3: Line detection and CAM generation
-This script is for running the line detetor on downloaded street view images.
+This script is for running the line detetor on street view images.
 Classification results and CAMs are generated and saved:
 ```
 $ python 3_predict_line_CAM_pytorch.py
 ```